DFE-Digital/register-trainee-teachers/README.md

 #### Seeding

 Run `rake example_data:generate` to generate seed records.
-If you have created a dev perosona, this wil be included when generating the persona profiles.
+If you have created a dev persona, this wil be included when generating the persona profiles.

 ## Architectural Decision Record